unicef/publicgoods-toolkit/policy.md

 ### Copyright and Jurisdiction

-It is likely that these open source licenses operate in standard ways, across most countries.
-Copyright law is somewhat standardized among Berne Convention signatory countries, and most commentators treat open source licenses as having the same effect regardless of jurisdiction.
+It is likely that these open-source licenses operate in standard ways, across most countries.
+Copyright law is somewhat standardized among Berne Convention signatory countries, and most commentators treat open-source licenses as having the same effect regardless of jurisdiction.
 At the same time, these licenses were written primarily with United States law in mind, and few licenses have been the subject of official, judicial interpretation.
 The one exception is version 3 of